Connect with others who understand.

 Causes and Risk Factors

 The cause of Bell’s palsy is unknown at this time.
-It’s thought that inflammation from the immune system may lead to swelling of the facial nerve, especially while recovering from a virus.
+It’s thought that inflammation from the immune system may lead to swelling of the facial nerve, especially when you are recovering from a virus.

 Viruses associated with the development of Bell’s palsy include: